-After years of political and personal tension, Vice President Aaron Burr initiated a pistol duel in the woods of New Jersey that ended in Alexander Hamilton's death.
+After years of political and personal tension, Vice President Aaron Burr initiated a pistol duel in the woods of New Jersey on July 11, 1804 — that ended in Alexander Hamilton's death.

 American history will never forget the notorious Hamilton-Burr duel.
 After nearly two decades of insults, petty jabs, and smear campaigns, political rivals Alexander Hamilton and Aaron Burr decided to settle their differences in a fight to the death.

 On July 11, 1804, the two men met in the woods of Weehawken, New Jersey, with nothing but a pistol and a witness each.
-By the following afternoon, Alexander Hamilton was dead — and Vice President Burr wanted for murder.
+By the following afternoon, Alexander Hamilton was dead — and Vice President Burr was wanted for murder.
+To this day, Burr is widely known simply as the man who killed Alexander Hamilton.

 In 2015, their deadly feud was transformed into the hit Broadway musical Hamilton, which popularized the story of the two men while also ignoring much of the real history.

-But how did a political rivalry end with Alexander Hamilton’s death in the first place?
+But how exactly did this bitter political rivalry lead to the Hamilton-Burr duel and end with Alexander Hamilton’s death?

 Alexander Hamilton’s Rise From Orphan To Political Dynamo